Alvin Observer Information

 First, using the UQC, attempt to contact the surface for instructions.

 If normal power is not available, locate the "GREEN Bus" power switch on the emergency battery panel (upper port side) and check that this switch is in the ON position.
-Locate the service bus switches (top row on port panel) and turn off the CO2 scrubber to conserve power.
-Locate the "service selector" switch on the power panel (forward port side upper) and place the switch to "GREEN".
-Locate the "service release" breaker below the service selector and ensure that it is on.
+Locate the service bus switches (top row on port panel) and turn off the CO2 scrubber to conserve power (Refer to 4.17.6, 1st NOTE).
+Locate the "Service Selector" switch on the power panel (forward port side upper) and place the switch to "GREEN".
+Locate the "Service Release" breaker below the service selector and ensure that it is on.
 The entire service bus is now powered by the green battery and individual switches may be operated in the normal manner.
 This includes service releases, main ballast system blow and vent, underwater telephone (UQC), navigation system that includes a tracking pinger and the carbon dioxide scrubber.
 The green bus voltmeter (on the emergency battery panel) will indicate the voltage available to the bus and the service bus ammeter (above the service selector switch) will indicate the power being drawn.
 Each battery can supply 1 amp for 3-5 hours.

 Emergency Jettison Power